Skip to content

 Common questions

-No, occupational therapists cannot diagnose sensory processing disorder, autism, or ADHD.
+No. Occupational therapists cannot diagnose sensory processing disorder or other conditions such as autism or ADHD.
 Diagnosis requires assessment by a medical professional such as a paediatrician or psychologist.
-However, OTs can identify functional difficulties with sensory processing and fine motor skills, and provide targeted support to help your child manage these challenges in daily life.
+An occupational therapist can assess how sensory differences affect a child's function and may recommend strategies to support participation in daily activities.

 Does OTS: AAAS accept NDIS funding?